 You can also subscribe to Morningstar Investor (previously Morningstar Premium) to get in-depth ratings and analyst reports on stocks and funds.

 This service doesn’t offer a model portfolio, although its stock screener and rating lists provide more flexibility in researching potential investments.

 Learn More: Morningstar Investor Review: Is It Worth It?

 How Do The Motley Fool and Morningstar Work?

-As you decide between these two sites, analyzing how they work can help you choose which one is better suited to your needs.
+As you decide between these two sites, analyzing how they work can help you choose which suits your needs better.

 How The Motley Fool Works

-To receive premium insights, you will need to subscribe to a specific The Motley Fool subscription service As a result, the in-depth research only applies to stocks within the model portfolio.
+To receive premium insights, you must subscribe to a specific The Motley Fool subscription service.
+As a result, the in-depth research only applies to stocks within the model portfolio.

 There are three entry-level services that you may consider joining:

 - Stock Advisor: Growth stocks and moderate/moderately aggressive risk levels